aws-samples/generative-ai-use-cases-jp/docs/en/DEPLOY_OPTION.md

 {
   "context": {
     "samlAuthEnabled": true,
+    "samlDefaultAuthEnabled": true,
     "samlCognitoDomainName": "your-preferred-name.auth.ap-northeast-1.amazoncognito.com",
     "samlCognitoFederatedIdentityProviderName": "EntraID"
   }
 }
 ```

-- samlAuthEnabled: Setting to `true` switches to a SAML-specific authentication screen.
-The conventional authentication using Cognito user pools will no longer be available.
+- samlAuthEnabled: Setting to `true` enables SAML authentication.
+If this is enabled and `samlDefaultAuthEnabled` is `false`, the conventional authentication using Cognito user pools will no longer be available.
+- samlDefaultAuthEnabled: When `true` and SAML is enabled, users can choose between SAML and the default Cognito user pool authentication on the login screen.
 - samlCognitoDomainName: Specify the Cognito Domain name to be set in Cognito's App integration.
 - samlCognitoFederatedIdentityProviderName: Specify the Identity Provider name to be set in Cognito's Sign-in experience.